English Idioms and Idiomatic Expressions

 - go along for the ride

-wanting to take an active part in their action, you go along for the ride.
+become involved in it, you go along for the ride.

 "Not all the protesters were active in the movement - some just went along for the ride."

-wanting to take an active part in their action, you go along for the ride.
+become involved in it, you go along for the ride.

 - go bananas